 Google’s Quality Rater Guidelines specifically state: “If it seems as if the person creating the content has the type and amount of life experience to make him or her an ‘expert’ on the topic, we will value this ‘everyday expertise’ and not penalize the person/webpage/website for not having ‘formal’ education or training in the field.”

-If you’re a lifestyle travel blogger who regularly posts your adventures and insights, for example, Google will likely see you as a travel expert even if you don’t have formal training or a certification saying you’re an expert.
-You’re a seasoned traveler, and that’s good enough.
+Suppose you’re a lifestyle travel blogger who regularly posts your adventures and insights, for example.
+In that case, Google will likely see you as a travel expert even if you don’t have formal training or certification saying you’re an expert.
+You’re a seasoned traveler who picked up a lot of skill and knowledge over the years, and that’s good enough.

-For example, when Googling “Europe backpacking checklist,” a couple’s travel blog ranks position two on the SERP.
-See a snippet from this site’s “About” page below.
+For example, when Googling “Europe backpacking checklist,” an individual American traveler’s blog ranks position one on the SERP.
+See a snippet from his “About” page below.

 Authoritativeness goes a step beyond expertise.
-To be trusted as an authority in a certain space, you have to be more than an expert — you have to be a thought leader.
+To be trusted as an authority in a certain space, you have to be more than an expert — you must be a thought leader.

-Do the insights you share on your website not only express an understanding of your field, but also actively contribute to its development and evolution?
+Do the insights you share on your website express an understanding of your field and actively contribute to its development and evolution?

 Curious what an inadequate effort at authority looks like?
 See the example below.